Aren’t we all inspired by those who, despite their own suffering and circumstances, show grace and gratitude?

 I had a chance to make Richard smile, to know his day started off a bit better than any other day.
 I had a chance to silently “thank” the Starbucks barista for treating Richard with respect: respect all humans deserve.
 And, I had a chance to be inspired the entire day by someone’s gratitude for life, in spite of their daily challenges.

 If you are reading this, you likely have $10 to buy a cup of coffee and a breakfast sandwich for someone standing outside the neighborhood café, the local coffee shop, or Starbucks.
-More importantly, you have the opportunity to take a moment to “see” someone and then point out the potential of who they can be.
+More importantly, you have the opportunity to share the importance of being seen and then point out the potential of who they can be.

 About the Author